LCDM halo substructure properties revealed with high resolution and large volume cosmological simulations

 The overlap between different host halo masses in each simulation is quite accurate (the differences lie below a factor~$\sim$2) for both the SHMF and the SHVF, though some differences can be perceived, especially at the largest subhalo-to-halo ratios.

-The dependence of subhalo abundance with host halo mass is shown in Fig.~\ref{fig:shmfmwalegao}, where we multiply the cumulative SHMF by the $x$ axis, i.e., the ratio between subhalo mass and host halo mass, in order to visually increase such dependency.
-In this figure, we show results from the largest host halo mass bin in Uchuu, the three well-resolved, intermediate mass ones in ShinUchuu and the smallest well-resolved bin in Phi-4096, i.e., for each host halo mass we choose the most appropriate simulation.
+The dependence of subhalo abundance on host halo mass is shown in Fig.~\ref{fig:shmfmwalegao}, where we multiply the cumulative SHMF by the $x$ axis, i.e. the ratio between subhalo mass and host halo mass, in order to visually increase such dependency.
+In this figure, we show results from the largest host halo mass bin in Uchuu, the three well-resolved, intermediate mass ones in ShinUchuu and the smallest well-resolved bin in Phi-4096, i.e. for each host halo mass we choose the most appropriate simulation.
 Interestingly, we find more subhaloes as we increase the parent mass.
 In particular, we find a factor of 2.6 difference between the SHMF of the largest considered parent mass and the smallest at $m_{\rm vir}/M_\mathrm{h} = 0.1$.
-This behaviour, already described, e.g., in~\citet{Gao:2011, Ishiyama2013,BolshoiP16}, is now confirmed and quantified to a greater detail in our study.
+This behaviour, already described, e.g. in~\citet{Gao:2011, Ishiyama2013,BolshoiP16}, is now confirmed and quantified to a greater detail in our study.